Azure-Samples/iot-hub-c-mbed-temperature-anomaly/README.md

 2. In the jumpbar, click **New**, then click **Internet of Things**, and then click **Event Hub**

-3. Enter the following settings for the Event Hub:
+3. Enter the following settings for the Event Hub (use a name of your choice for the event hub and the namespace):
-  - Event Hub Name: "tempanomalyalerts"
+  - Event Hub Name: "*myeventhubname*"
   - Region: your choice
   - Subscription: your choice
-  - Namespace Name: tempanomalyalerts-ns
+  - Namespace Name: *mynamespacename-ns*

  4. Click on **Create Event Hub**

- 5. Select the tempanomalyalerts-ns and go in the **Event Hub** tab
+ 5. Select the *mynamespacename-ns* and go in the **Event Hub** tab

- 6. Select tthe tempanomalyalerts event hub and go in the **Configure** tab
+ 6. Select the *myeventhubname* event hub and go in the **Configure** tab

  7. in the **Shared Access Policies** section, add a new policy:
   - Name = "readwrite"